OrbitX

-Orbital Exploration Technologies, Inc., also known as Orbital Exploration or OrbitX, is a Philippine aerospace and space transportation company.
+Orbital Exploration Technologies, Inc., also known as Orbital Exploration or OrbitX, was a Philippine aerospace and space transportation company.

 History

 OrbitX was established on June 2, 2019 as OrbX, a private venture by a group of youth including Dexter Baño Jr., Enzo Victor, and Paulo Sairel.
-OrbitX's short term goal is to develop the first indigenous reusable rocket, and the long-term goal is to send the first Filipino to Mars and back.
+OrbitX's short term goal was to develop the first indigenous reusable rocket, and the long-term goal was to send the first Filipino to Mars and back.
 OrbitX is known as the Philippines' first commercial spaceflight company.

-Its first flagship project is the Haribon SLS-1 launch vehicle.
+Its first intended flagship project was the Haribon SLS-1 launch vehicle.
 OrbitX started a crowdfunding campaign which received support from Southeast Asian firm and Genix Ventures and other private individuals.
 It also received a two-year funding of $6,500 for research purposes from the Amazon Web Services.

+In late 2023, the website for OrbitX was shut down.
+As of 2026, the website exists as a blog.

 Projects

 Haribon SLS-1

-OrbitX is developing its own space launch vehicle which it dubs as the Haribon SLS-1.
-It is to be propelled using components also to be developed by OrbitX: Tamaraw Rocket Engine and RP-2 fuel, a plastic-derived fuel.
-RP-2 gets its named from RP-1, the refined kerosene that is typically used in rockets.
-As of January 2021, the project is in the Technology Readiness Level 4 phase of development with its components still being validated in a laboratory environment.
-It is projected to carry a payload of 200 kg into low Earth orbit.
-The company plans to have the maiden launch of the Haribon SLS-1 sometime between 2023 and 2024.
+OrbitX was developing its own space launch vehicle which it dubs as the Haribon SLS-1.
+It was planned to be propelled using components also to be developed by OrbitX: Tamaraw Rocket Engine and RP-2 fuel, a plastic-derived fuel.
+RP-2 got its named from RP-1, the refined kerosene that is typically used in rockets.
+In January 2021, the project moved to Technology Readiness Level 4 phase of development with its components still being validated in a laboratory environment.
+The rocket was projected to carry a payload of 200 kg into low Earth orbit.
+The company planned to have the maiden launch of the Haribon SLS-1 sometime between 2023 and 2024.

 Fuels

-Among OrbitX's research is the potential use of algae as biofuel for both small and large-scale space launch vehicles.
-The company has noted that algae-derived biofuel has already had prior used on aircraft; particularly in a Houston–Chicago Boeing 737 flight.
-It is also developing, OrbitX RP-2, its own proprietary fuel derived from pyrolysis-processed waste plastic.
+Among OrbitX's research was the potential use of algae as biofuel for both small and large-scale space launch vehicles.
+The company has noted that algae-derived biofuel has already had prior use on aircraft; particularly in a Houston–Chicago Boeing 737 flight.
+It was also developing, OrbitX RP-2, its own proprietary fuel derived from pyrolysis-processed waste plastic.